Ronda Rousey's MMA comeback fight vs Gina Carano and its aftermath

 Key details reported by multiple sources:

-- Ronda Rousey defeated Gina Carano via armbar in 17 seconds at an MMA event in Los Angeles on 2026-05-14 (or weekend of that date).
+- Ronda Rousey defeated Gina Carano via armbar in 17 seconds during their MMA bout in Los Angeles on May 17, 2026.

-- Rousey had not fought in almost 10 years before this bout, and Carano had not fought in 17 years.
+- Rousey had not fought in almost 10 years before this comeback bout, while Carano had not fought since 2009 (17 years).

-- The fight took place at an event promoted by Most Valuable Promotions (MVP), co-owned by Jake Paul, and was the first MMA event for Netflix.
+- The fight took place at an event promoted by Most Valuable Promotions (MVP), co-owned by Jake Paul, and was broadcast on Netflix.

 Points of Difference